 A perennial favorite for its wide availability, strength, and flexibility, Masonite or hardboard remains a sound choice for backdrops and fascias.
 Masonite is actually a pressed paper product with one very hard, smooth surface.
 It is available in 4 x 8-foot sheets at home centers.
 Masonite is rigid but flexible enough to bend around corners.

 Masonite is best secured with drywall screws which must then be covered.
-Seems can be patched and filled with products and methods common to drywall.
+Seems can be patched and filled with products and methods common to the drywall.

 - Rigid construction requires minimal additional supports.